Watering

 Allowing soil to dry beyond this species' narrow tolerance

-Unlike many common houseplants that tolerate or even prefer the soil drying out between waterings, Rex Begonia wants consistent light moisture, and letting it dry out more than that — even to a degree that would be entirely fine for a pothos or philodendron — produces noticeable stress on this species specifically.
+Unlike many common houseplants that tolerate or even prefer the soil drying out between waterings, Rex Begonia wants consistent light moisture, and letting it dry out more than that — even to a degree that would be entirely fine for a pothos or philodendron — produces noticeable stress on this species specifically, showing up within a day or two rather than gradually over a week.

 Overcorrection after a rhizome rot scare